tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ### Lesson 11 Tue 6/24/25
-Continue learning how to create webapps with Nodejs/Express/Mongoose
+Continue learning how to create webapps with Nodejs/Express/Mongoose We'll create apps that use email/passworld authentication and maintain a key/value store in a mongo database in the cloud.

 ### Lesson 12 Wed 6/25/23
 Explore building APIs for the mobile app communicating using JSON